MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex4_create_irm_policy.md

 1. Reopen Microsoft Edge, and navigate to **`https://purview.microsoft.com`**.

 1. Log into the Microsoft Purview portal as MOD Administrator, **`admin@WWLxZZZZZZ.onmicrosoft.com`** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Admin's password should be provided by your lab hosting provider.
+Admin's password can be found in the **Resources** tab of the lab hosting window.

 1. Select **Settings** from the left sidebar.